IC 1388 - Lenticular Galaxy in Aquarius

 The image below is a photograph of IC 1388 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1388 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1388 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1388 - Lenticular Galaxy in Aquarius is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1388 - Lenticular Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1388

 Celestial coordinates for the J2000 equinox of IC 1388 are provided in the following table: